Looking to buy a Pharmacy?

-When you’re considering buying a pharmacy, it’s important to begin working with an accountant months before the sale.
-To help you understand the steps to buying a pharmacy, we’ve created this collection of resources including videos, a podcast and our pharmacy buyer’s side checklist.
-If you have question about your buying process, please contact us any time at (252) 482-7644 or email us at firstname.lastname@example.org.
+When you’re considering buying a pharmacy, it’s important to begin working with a pharmacy accountant and advisor months before the purchase.
+To help you understand the steps to buying a pharmacy business, we’ve created this collection of videos and our pharmacy buyer’s side checklist.

 ❏ Understand how you will perform due diligence investigation procedures for any possible pharmacy purchase

 ❏ Consider asset purchase versus stock purchase and the characteristics of each.